 The private information required for DRIP identifiers is similar to that required for Internet domain name registration.
-A DRIP identifier solution can leverage existing Internet resources: registration protocols, infrastructure and business models, by fitting into an ID structure compatible with DNS names.
-This implies some sort of hierarchy, for scalability, and management of this hierarchy.
+A DRIP identifier solution can leverage existing Internet resources: registration protocols, infrastructure, and business models, by fitting into an ID structure compatible with DNS names.
+The HHIT hierarchy can provide the needed scalability and management structure.
 It is expected that the private registry function will be provided by the same organizations that run a USS, and likely integrated with a USS.
+The lookup function may be implemented by the Net-RID DPs.